 Southern Beltway Projects - U.S. Route 22 to I-79

-The Route 22 to I-79 project is the latest Southern Beltway project to be advanced.
-It begins at the southern terminus of the Findlay Connector at the Route 22 Interchange and proceeds 13 miles southeast to an interchange with I-79 and a local connection at Morganza Road near the Allegheny/Washington County line.
-The Record of Decision was issued for the project in September 2008.
-The Pennsylvania Turnpike Commission (PTC) is acquiring partial right-of-way and will continue with final design, right-of-way acquisition and construction of the project as funding becomes available.
-The PTC was able to advance the Route 22 to I-79 project in the spring of 2014 thanks to a boost in funding from Act 89 – a transportation-funding law passed in the fall of 2013.
+The U.S. Route 22 to I-79 project is the middle section of the Southern Beltway project which begins at the southern terminus of the Findlay Connector at the U.S. Route 22 Interchange and proceeds 13 miles southeast to an interchange with I-79 and a local connection at Morganza Road near the Allegheny/Washington County line.
+The Record of Decision (granting environmental clearance) was issued for the project in September 2008.
+The Pennsylvania Turnpike Commission (PTC) is currently acquiring right-of-way and completing the final design with plans for portions of the project to begin construction in fall/winter 2016/2017.
+The funding for the U.S. Route 22 to I-79 project is now in place thanks to a boost in funding from Act 89.
+Estimated cost for this 13 mile section is approximately $700m.
+The U.S. Route 22 to I-79 will be a cashless toll facility.
+For more information about cashless tolling, visit paturnpike.com/cashlesstolling.